EOSIO/Documentation/Recovery.md

    * **owner:** the highest permission for an account.
 It constitutes total control and has special rules to protect it.
    * **active:** the highest permission without special rules attached, able to authorize any actions
    * **recovery:** a special permission which cannot authorize any actions except for account recovery
- * **Multi-Sig Authority:** an authority which authorizes actions if-and-only-if it is satisfied by M of N private keys or referenced accounts
+ * **Multi-Sig Authority:** an authority which authorizes actions if-and-only-if it is satisfied by a number of private keys or referenced accounts
+   * a basic Multi-Sig Authority can be represented by two quantities M and N, where M is the number of required authorizers and N is the number of potential authorizers
+   * EOS.IO supports a more flexible model where each authorizing party (a public key or referenced account) has a weight and the Authority is satisfied when the sum of all authorizing weights exceeds a threshold.
+This is a strict superset of the basic multi-sig authority.

 ## Basic Operational Restrictions